AlexNisnevich/blog/_posts/2014-10-09-some_words_on_untrusted.md

 ## The Next Year

-Over the next year, we worked on Untrusted at an unpredictable pace, sometimes getting an enormous amount of new content done quickly and sometimes taking long breaks as our real lives caught up to us (during most of that time, Greg was working at Meraki, while I was doing my Masters at Berkeley).
+Over the next year, we worked on Untrusted at an unpredictable pace, sometimes getting an enormous amount of new content done quickly and sometimes taking long breaks as our real lives caught up to us (for most of this time, Greg was working at Meraki, while I was doing my Masters at Berkeley).

 Our first round of work on Untrusted, in the first few months after the hackathon, was primarily devoted to cleaning up our ugly hacked-together codebase, creating a build system to make our lives easier, and throwing out some ideas for new gameplay elements.
 Levels that we created during this time include `07_colors` and `15_exceptionalCrossing`.